'Operation Kaveri': India brings back another batch of 229 people from Sudan

 Sudan has been witnessing deadly fighting between the country's army and a paramilitary group that has reportedly left around 400 people dead.

-Jaishankar announced the launch of "Operation Kaveri" on Monday to bring back stranded Indians from the African country.
+Earlier in the week, Jaishankar had announced the launch of 'Operation Kaveri' to bring back stranded Indians from the war-ravaged African country.